maribelcuales/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 The useRouteMatch hook provides access to the match objecct.
 It matches the URL just like how <Route> would.

 2. How would you explain form validation to someone who has never programmed before?

+Form validation means that if the information that a user types in does not meet a form input's requirements, it will return an error message.
+Example would be if a password did not meet the required six characters.

 3. In 1-2 sentences, define end to end testing.